alanmaizon/love_first/README.md

 ### **Front-End:**
 - React with React Router.
 - Axios for API calls.
-- Tailwind CSS for styling.

 ### **Back-End:**
 - Django with Django Rest Framework.